 11. Does your medical school curriculum address the reproductive health effects of industry-related environmental toxins (e.g. air pollution, pesticides)?

 3 This topic was explored in depth by the core curriculum.
 2 This topic was briefly covered in the core curriculum.
 1 This topic was covered in elective coursework.
 0 This topic was not covered.

-Score explanation: In the first year curriculum the Professional Competencies unit contains a didactic lecture titled "Understanding Environmental Determinants of Health and the Physician's Role in Prevention, Diagnosis, Treatment and Management" with a corresponding self-directed study tutorial titled "Environmental Health and Advocacy".
-The lecture is primarily focused on topics of environmental exposure and health risks and specifically on the outsized risk of environmental toxin exposure to children during all stages of development.
-Content on counselling prospective or new parents on prevention of toxin exposure is included in this lecture.
+Score explanation: In the first year curriculum the Professional Competencies unit contains a didactic lecture titled "Planetary Health- Impact of Healthcare Systems on the Planet" with a corresponding self-directed study tutorial titled "Planetary Health and Advocacy".
+While the lecture primarily focuses on the impacts of climate change on health, there was no mention of the reproductive health effects of industry-related environmental toxins.

-12. Does your medical school curriculum address important human-caused environmental threats that are relevant to the university's surrounding community?
+$12. \ Does \ your \ \underline{medical \ school} \ curriculum \ address \ important \ human-caused \ environmental \ threats \ that \ are \ relevant \ to \ the \ university's \ surrounding \ community?$

-- 3 This topic was explored in depth by the core curriculum. - 2 This topic was briefly covered in the core curriculum. - 1 This topic was covered in elective coursework. - This topic was not covered.
+- This topic was explored in depth by the core curriculum. - 2 This topic was briefly covered in the core curriculum. - 1 This topic was covered in elective coursework. - 0 This topic was not covered.